My Ceremony Delivery

 - Your full name must be stated at least once.

 - The celebrant must state The Monitum: ‘I am duly authorised by law to solemnise marriages according to law. . . .
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia is the union of a man and a woman, to the exclusion of all others, voluntarily entered into for life.’
+Marriage, according to law in Australia is the union of two people, to the exclusion of all others, voluntarily entered into for life.’

-The following or similar words to this effect must be used in the vows: – ‘I call upon the persons here present that I Bride/Groom take you Groom/Bride to be my lawful wedded Husband/Wife’.
+The following or similar words to this effect must be used in the vows: – ‘I call upon the persons here present that I Bride/Groom take you Groom/Bride to be my lawful wedded Husband/Wife/Life Partner’.